henrikfalk/Brick-Destroyer-Minigame/README.md

 ## What could be enhanced?
 - The LanguagePicker could have a better implementation
 - Better UI graphics in the "Main" scene would be nice
+- Better resizing and positioning of UI elements depending on the game window size
 - The code can be optimized for speed and memory some places but since this is a small game it is not necessary
 - Some code can properly be optimized using better design but this version is based on my current knowledge of Unity and C# (.Net)
 - In very specific situations it seems as the ball is stuck at the walls.
-I have tried to better that situation but needs properly better code than the provided
+I have tried to better that situation but still needs better code than the provided